calvinchengx/helloreact/README.md

 will be cleanly installed.

-Open the react + react-router + webpack + gulp + react-hot-loader and enjoy.
+Open app at http://localhost:8080  and enjoy.

 ## Notes